 HOW CAN M.J.
 REDDIE SURVEYS ASSIST?

 All land is unique and requires surveying to ensure you can proceed with your next project.
-While some land might look very similar or be in close proximity to other developments, land can vary a great deal.
+Plots of land can look very similar or be in close proximity to other developments, but can vary greatly.
 All sites need to be properly surveyed before building or development can commence.
-A Land Surveyor is the only professional who can advise you as to whether you can legally develop or place a structure on your land, and determine whether your property can legally subdivide.
+A Land Surveyor is the only professional who can advise on to whether you can legally develop your land.
+This also helps determine whether you can put a structure on your property or subdivide legally.

-Many people are unaware of what a land surveyor can assist with, what they do and the integral role they have in property development, construction, subdivision, and buying or selling a property – just to name a few.
+Many people are unaware of what a land surveyor can assist with.
+Land Surveyors have an integral role in property development, construction, subdivision, purchasing property and many other projects.

 So how do you know when you need a Surveyor?

 The following list in an example of when you should enlist the services of a qualified land surveyor.